TheDucky-2/DataLabX/docs/DataLoader/Tabular Data Loader.md

 ### DataLab Usage:

-You can load tabular data using the load_tabular() function from the data loader package of this library.
+You can load tabular data using the load_tabular() function from the data loader package of datalab.

 ### **Examples:**